lightfoot610/Project-Idea/index.md

 ```

-	Hardware:
-      Solar PV panels, Inverter, Battery System, Sensors, Mobile Device
-	Software: C Bus System,
-### Toolsand Skills Required (100)
+### Skills Required

-Example:
+To create the app the skills needed are:
+- Competent in coding like Java and the
+- able to use Android SDK
+- Design and writing skills
+- Performance testing and cross platform skills

+To connect control equipment into the switchboard or power source an electrician will be required.

 ### Overall
 This idea is already in motion and i expect it will really pick up in the next few years after more successful trials.
-With everyone home able to use their own power system
+With everyone's home able to use their own power system there will be less reliablity on grid power and coal driven generators.
+This application gives the owner control of which power system is being used, information of PV panel performance, overall usage, safety precautions and automatic changeover if battery power is low.

 [Back to Home Page](https://lightfoot610.github.io/MyProfile/)